-There is a time limit for the landlord or their letting agent to secure the tenant's deposit.
+Note: There is a time limit for the landlord or their letting agent to secure the tenant's deposit.
 It must go into a scheme within 30 days of receiving the initial down payment.

 At the end of the tenancy term you and your tenant should both agree how much deposit will get returned.
 Once agreed, the deposit must then get returned within 10 days from that agreement.